alustig3/zoom-controller/README.md

 | Leave  | leave meeting     | spacebar          |

 #### Adjust playback speed
-Increase/decrease the video playback speed by rotating the VOLUME knob clockwise/counterclockwise.
+- Increase/decrease the video playback speed by rotating the VOLUME knob clockwise/counterclockwise
+- Reset playback speed by clicking the VOLUME knob
 #### Adjust Volume
-Increase/decrease the volume by pressing and holding down MIC then rotating the VOLUME knob clockwise/counterclockwise.
+- Increase/decrease the volume by pressing and holding down MIC then rotating the VOLUME knob clockwise/counterclockwise.

-# How do I get one?
+# How do I make one?
+## Stand
+- 6mm long M3 x 0.5mm screws: https://www.mcmaster.com/92095A179/
+- I got the metal stands cut and bent at https://www.oshcut.com/
-## Building
+## Electronics
 ### Bill of Materials
 | Qty | Reference          | Description       | Value/MPN                                                                                                    |
 |-----|--------------------|-------------------|--------------------------------------------------------------------------------------------------------------|